 Even doctors lack good data.
 To understand and explain risk you need a few basic bits of data – so here comes the jargon – reference class, baseline risk, relative risk, and icon arrays.

 Best to start by being clear about reference class – being very clear about who and what we are talking about.
 Is it women or men and in what age group?
-With clear diagnosis or part of general population.
+With clear diagnosis or part of the general population?

 Comparing two risks is where confusion starts, and manipulation can occur – this is called relative risk.
 Imagine a problem that happens in men in their 50s (reference class) at a frequency of 2 in 10,000 (baseline rate).
-Compared to no treatment, a new treatment is effective in 1 in 10,000 of these men.
-This is two times better, a 100% better, than having no treatment (relative benefit).
-A 100 percent better sounds very good until we think about the absolute level of benefit, i.e. it applies to 1 man in 10,000.
+Compared with no treatment, a new treatment is effective in 1 in 10,000 of these men.
+This is two times better, 100% better, than having no treatment (relative benefit).
+One-hundred percent better sounds very good until we think about the absolute level of benefit, i.e., it applies to 1 man in 10,000.
 This figure has a very different effect on our calculations of benefit.
 Most marketing data uses relative risk and never makes absolute benefit clear.
 And don’t even get me started on data about harm.

 Figure 1: icon array (www.iconarray.com)

 When it comes to risk communication, pictures, though not perfect, help show what happens at population levels.
 An icon array (see Figure 1) elegantly combines the idea of reference class (100 men between 50 and 60).
 They have conditionitis and are asked to consider the benefits of treatment A (blue stick men) or treatment B (green stick men).
-Treatment A is twice as effective as treatment B (relative risk), but the absolute benefit is more modest number, i.e. 5 more men in a hundred (10 minus 5).
+Treatment A is twice as effective as treatment B (relative risk), but the absolute benefit is a more modest number, i.e., 5 more men in 100 (10 minus 5).
 But note that even then 85 men who do not benefit at all.
 And by the way, stick figures (bathroom symbols) are better it seems than smiley faces or ovals.
-It is the kind of graphic that should guide all conversations about decisions in healthcare.
+It is the kind of graphic that should guide all conversations about decisions in health care.
 In the land of the blind, we could at least become partially sighted.

 Author: Glyn Elwyn

-Glyn Elwyn leads a research group, the preference laboratory , that produces measures of shared decision making, investigates user-centered design of patient support tools and their integration into innovative health care delivery systems.
+Glyn Elwyn leads a research group, the preference laboratory, that produces measures of shared decision making, investigates user-centred design of patient support tools, and their integration into innovative healthcare delivery systems.
 His current focus in on Option Grid ™ decision aids for clinical encounters.